petrk94/ownhealthrecord/README.md

 # How to use
 The current work is a proof of concept.
 Its working but is nothing complicated.
-To use it, upload the 2 files medical-record.php and dbconnection.php in your directory where you want to open it on your server.
+To use it, upload the 3 files medical-record.php, insert-medical-record.php, dbconnection.php in your directory where you want to open it on your server.

 You have to create on mysql via PHPMyAdmin a new database and run the SQL commands to generate the right table.